 Finding it hard to sleep on your tummy?
 This is because you can’t ignore the rather big lump which is forming in your middle.
 Just when you creep into bed, it seems this is a signal for your baby to wake up.
 Some people say this is nature’s way of preparing mothers for broken sleep when the baby is born.
 Even so, it’s hard to stay focused on nodding off when it feels like there’s an acrobat flinging around in your tummy.
 If you’re finding it impossible to go to sleep, give in and get up.
 A drink of milk, something light to eat, a boring book or something mindless on the television can all help your mind to switch off into neutral.

 If you find you are hot, hot, hot and those sheets are too sticky for comfort, investigate your cooling options.
 You may need to sleep with a fan or air-conditioning on, no matter what the season.
 Night clothes could be just too stifling, so strip off if you feel more comfortable.
-Although your partner might like to think this is a sign for a little action, let him know this is for your benefit, not his.
 Wet cloths wrung out and placed on your forehead, neck and chest can be very cooling.
-Don’t worry that you may get a “chill”.
+Don’t worry that you may get a "chill".
 Unless you have a problem with the temperature regulating region in your brain, you will know if you’ve gone overboard on the cooling steps.

 Try to take some time every day, just to enjoy your pregnancy.
 This is a time when the early discomforts have (hopefully) settled, but the baby isn’t so big it’s causing you to be really uncomfortable.
 You could feel yourself in love with the world, a sense of well-being infusing every pore.
 Alternately, you could just be feeling fat and a little fed up.
 You may find you have a very short fuse when it comes to tolerating others and find yourself irritated by the smallest things.
 Make the time to exercise which will help your body release endorphins, those feel good hormones.
 Swimming, walking, Pilates, yoga are all good at defusing a little excess energy.
 Think about some solitary pursuits where you can connect with your baby and don’t feel you need to share yourselves with anyone else.